hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>To respect confidentiality of collaborators' projects and data, and to respect confidentiality of our labs' intellectual property and data.
 When in doubt, you can discuss it with Mike.</li>
 <li>To be careful with lab resources:
 <ul>
 <li> Make sure all reagents etc are there before you start an assay.
-Beware of expiry dates.</li>
+Beware of expiry dates;</li>
 <li> Look around when you are purchasing.
-Make sure we are getting  discounts when possible.</li>
+Make sure we are getting  discounts when possible;</li>
 <li> Document your purchases according to our technology strategy.
-Be respectful regarding invoices and paperwork that the university will require for financial reconciliation.
+Be mindful of invoices and paperwork that the university will require for financial reconciliation.
 </li>
 </ul>
 <li>If you are doing consulting work or other employment, make sure that it falls within the legal guidelines from Concordia, your funding agencies, and timelines for your research.
 You have to also respect where your graduate student salary is coming from (taxpayers, donours, philantrophy).
 It is best to be open about these things.
-Consulting can be a very important experience for you, especially if it complements your research. </li>
+Consulting can be a very important experience for you, especially if it complements your research; </li>
-<li>To discuss with Mike issues of protecting intellectual property appropriately.</li>
+<li>To discuss with Mike issues of protecting intellectual property appropriately;</li>
 <li>To mindfully consider the choice of venue for your work.
-Issues such as quality, open access, cost etc. should all be considered.</li>
+Issues such as quality, open access, cost etc. should all be considered;</li>
 <li>To know your rights as a student and exercise them.
-This is especially important for foreign students, individuals with special needs, or individuals  who self-identify with a minority or marginalized status.</li>
+This is especially important for foreign students, individuals with special needs, or individuals  who self-identify with a minority or marginalized status;</li>
 <li>To know the resources offered by the University and other organizations for physical and mental health care, addiction, abuse, etc. This is especially important for foreign students.</li>